When To Split in Blackjack?

 Advantages

-- Maximized Bets: When splitting, you place an additional bet equal to your original wager, which can lead to higher payouts if both hands win.
-This aspect of splitting can be particularly profitable in favorable situations.
+• Maximized Bets: When splitting, you place an additional bet equal to your original wager, which can lead to higher payouts if both hands win.
+This aspect of splitting can be particularly profitable in favourable situations.

 Disadvantages